freeCodeCamp/freeCodeCamp/guide/english/tools/calculators/binary-calculator/index.md

 ---
 ## Binary Calculator

-A Binary Calculator is used to preform addition, subtraction, multiplication, or division of two binary numbers.
+A Binary Calculator is used to perform addition, subtraction, multiplication, or division of two binary numbers.
 A binary calculator can also convert binary values to decimal values, and vice versa.

 For example:
 10101010 + 11001100 = 0101110110 (binary) or 374 (decimal)